gbv/format.gbv.de/pages/schema/avram/specification.md

 * key `url` with an URL link to documentation
 * key `codes` with a [codelist]
 * key `deprecated-codes` with a [codelist] of deprecated codes
+* key `pattern` with a regular expression

+A data element definition MUST NOT contain more than one of the keys `codes` and `pattern`.

 #### Subfield schedule